 The Massachusetts Health Care Proxy Form

-All adults (age 18 and older) should use a health care proxy form to appoint their health care agent.
+To plan for the future possibility of accidents or illness, all adults (aged 18 and older) should use a health care proxy form to appoint their health care agent.

-In Massachusetts, if a person is not capable of making medical decisions (e.g. because they are unconscious, or due to dementia or other mental limitations), it is their "health care agent" who is authorized to make medical decisions on their behalf.
+In Massachusetts, if a person becomes incapable of making medical decisions (e.g., due to unconsciousness, dementia or other mental limitations), it is their "health care agent" who is authorized to make medical decisions for them.
 It cannot be assumed that a family member or friend will be authorized to make medical decisions in every situation or setting.